sonpablo/quizzes/README.md

 ## Description

-Test yourself by doing some quizz.
+Test yourself by doing some quiz.

 ### I have used

 - Custom hooks
-- IntersectionObserver api
 - fetch api

 ### You can: